 Right triangle: A triangle with one internal 90-degree angle

-Cone: A three-dimensional triangle with a round base
+Cone: A three-dimensional triangle with a circular base and a pointed top

 Cylinder: A tube-shaped object